-These reserves are not yet developed, there has been no production of gas by Blue Energy to deplete the reserves.
+These reserves are not yet developed, and there has been no production of gas by the Group to deplete the reserves.
 All reserves and resources stated in the table are in respect of unconventional gas (Coal Seam Gas) and are undeveloped reserves and net to Blue Energy.